-native algorithm that currently operates in batch mode.
-On each channel, for each speech segment, the decoder generates n-best lists, which are aligned into confusion networks (CNs).
+For CNC-based system combination, we devised an alternative algorithm that currently operates in batch mode.
+On each channel, for each speech segment, the decoder generates n-best lists, which are aligned into 'confusion networks' (CNs).
 The speaker recognition output from each channel is also encoded as a CN, using special tags for the speaker identities, interspersed with 1-best word hypotheses.
-We modified the CN algorithms in SRILM [25] to support aligning word and speaker CNs, and augmented the usual minimal edit distance objective function with a time-misalignment penalty.
+We modified the CN algorithms in SRILM [26] to support aligning word and speaker CNs, and augmented the usual minimal edit distance objective function with a time-misalignment penalty.
 The end result of the modified CNC is that n-best word hypotheses from all channels are merged with the speaker information, and the speakers and words with highest combined posteriors can be decoded jointly.